operio-dev/operio-whitepaper/docs/10_team_advisors.md

 Operio is built by a passionate team of entrepreneurs, engineers, and AI specialists with proven track records:

-- **Filippo Tafuri, Founder & CEO:** Former Sales Team Leader at Odoo.
+- **Filippo Tafuri, Founder & CEO:** Previously founded Habits, the world's first AR fashion ecomercce powered by blockchain.
+Former Sales Team Leader at Odoo ERP.
 Experienced in launching startups and enterprise software with a background in sales intelligence and automation e GTM strategies.
 - **Navdeep Saini, CTO & Co-founder:** Expert in machine learning and natural language processing with an MSc at IIT (Delhi) and covering full-stack engineering for the MVP phase.
 Skilled in scalable microservices and cloud infrastructure.

 *Feedback and early input received from UI/UX experts including Dan Mall (Design System University)*.